Khwai Tented Camp is an intimate safari camp...

 Khwai Tented Camp: Our full report

-Wildlife viewing is excellent in this region year round with many sought-after species seen regularly - including elephant, lion, leopard, cheetah and wild dog.
-On our last visit to Khwai Tented Camp in October 2012 we had brilliant sightings in lion, wild dog, a couple of leopard, many elephants and good densities of plains game.
-There were also many hippo right in front of camp, indeed one evening, after dark, we met one on the path back to our tent.
-The guide dealt with the situation expertly, although it was still a little disconcerting hearing the hippo crash through the bush (thankfully) in the opposite direction from us back to the water.
-It’s incidents like these however which make the bush camp experience so special - with little in the way of artificial light (the camp is lit by paraffin lantern) animals do not hesitate to walk right past, and sometimes through, camp.
+Wildlife viewing is excellent in this region year round, with many sought-after species seen regularly – including elephant, lion, leopard, cheetah and wild dog.
+On our last visit to Khwai Tented Camp, during April, a lioness and her cub walked within 100 metres of camp during our dinner, on their way to the river.
+It’s incidents like these that make the bushcamp experience so special: with little in the way of artificial light at the camp (it is lit by paraffin lanterns), animals do not hesitate to walk right past, or even through, camp.

-Directions: A 30-minute flight from Maun will take you to Khwai Airstrip where you’ll be met by your guide for a game drive/transfer to the camp of about 10 minutes, depending on what wildlife you see on the way.
+Directions: A 30-minute flight from Maun will take you to Khwai airstrip where you’ll be met by your guide for a game drive/transfer to the camp of about 30–50 minutes, depending on any wildlife you see on the way.

 Owner: African Bush Camps